Episode #68: What is Adventure?

 I smiled.
 “Well, I have known you for a pretty long time.”

 So that’s how Aurora joined me on the quest.
 And because she did, our lives were changed forever.

 The next clip on the show partly concerns these hardy little vehicles, called matatus, commonly found in East Africa, that are an important source of public transport.
 They’re Japanese made minivans that officially hold 15 people but more often carry somewhere around 20-30.
 My wife and I have been on them many a time while in the region while there for work … but this time, we ended up on an adventure.
 Note this one (just a picture I found randomly on the internet) even has the word “HERO” emblazoned across the front (i.e. the hero’s journey usually involves some discomfort).

 The last clip is a karaoke version of the song “Love, Grey Dresses, and Other Things” from Long Ago Not So Far Away.

 - Signup for the mailing list for a free special edition podcast, a demo copy of The Thirteenth Hour, and access to retro 80s soundtrack!

-- Follow The Thirteenth Hour’s Instagram pages: @the13thhr for your random postings on ninjas, martial arts, archery, flips, breakdancing, fantasy art and and @the13thhr.ost for more 80s music, movies, and songs from The Thirteenth Hour books and soundtrack.
+- Follow The Thirteenth Hour’s instagram pages: @the13thhr email@example.com for your random postings on ninjas, martial arts, archery, flips, breakdancing, fantasy art, 80s music, movies, and pictures or songs from The Thirteenth Hour books.

 - Website: https://13thhr.wordpress.com